 One of Driveline’s hitting packages includes a Tanner Heavy model batting tee, 8 sets of PlyoCare balls for hitting, 1 set of Axe Bat Speed Trainers and of course all the data and studies you can read provided by Driveline.

 Those radar guns you’ve seen scouts pointing now have high definition cameras built into them.
 Every pitch can be recorded then saved to the cloud for scouts to view in (nearly) real time from anywhere in the country.
 It doesn’t remove the need for a trained scout to observe a pitcher.
 But it does give that scout the ability to collaborate with others in his organization in real time.

 Over the past several months, I have spent a lot of time observing Rapsodo being used for lessons, from the youth level all the way to the big leagues.
 Rapsodo is a video monitor engineered for hitting and pitching that measures exit velocity, launch angle, direction, spin axis and more.
 Data is displayed in an app for a smartphone or tablet.

-As a wave of technology and data gadgets move into baseball, we need to be smart in how we collect and manage player data.
+As a wave of technology in baseball and data gadgets move into the sport, we need to be smart in how we collect and manage player data.
 To arrive at any valid conclusions – for instance, the success or failure of a throwing program or perhaps the relationship between backspin and ball flight, data must be recorded systematically in a controlled environment.
 If a pitcher gains 3 mph velocity over four months, is the improvement attributed to the strength program you administered, or did the pitcher hit a growth spurt and added muscle and size?
 You can see how data can become dangerous if conclusions are drawn from invalid tests.
 At best, you waste training time.
 At worse, you develop a change to a mechanic that ultimately leaves a player worse off.